 Prompted by the centenary celebrations of 1903 he published in 1904 Hector Berlioz et la société de son temps.
 From the start Tiersot declares himself (Preface p.
 III): ‘Hector Berlioz, a luminous genius and a man of high conscience, may be the most characteristic and the most interesting artistic personality of his time; his achievement deserves admiration, and as a man he is no less worthy of being appreciated and loved’.
 But this was not a biography — Tiersot never wrote a full-scale biography of Berlioz, and professed himself satisfied with the existing work of Adolphe Jullien — but a series of thematic studies concentrating on Berlioz the man and his personality and not on his musical works.
 The book is divided into three sections, the first concerned with the setting of the composer’s childhood in Dauphiné, the second with his social context in Romantic France, and the third with his relations with the leading composers of his time.
 For his work Tiersot made extensive use of Berlioz’s numerous writings, as well as those of other contemporaries; one of the distinguishing marks of his approach to Berlioz is that he always defended the truthfulness of the composer’s Memoirs, which at the time it was fashionable to denigrate (as done by Adolphe Boschot his rival).
 ‘A perfectly trustworthy and reliable document, whatever has been said of it’, was his characterisation (p. ii).

 Tiersot’s second contribution came in the form of a lengthy series of articles, some 127 in all, published in the journal Le Ménestrel between 1904 and 1911 (a full listing of these may be found on a separate page on this site).
 The majority of these (117) were grouped in a series entitled Berlioziana, the largest part of which was published between 1904 and 1906, and a second smaller group between 1909 and 1911.
 In addition Tiersot published in the same journal between 1909 and 1911 a smaller number of articles (10) on Berlioz that were outside the main body of Berlioziana.
 The series as a whole constitutes a major contribution to Berlioz studies, but unfortunately all these articles in Le Ménestrel were never collected in book form.
-As a result they are less widely known and read than they deserve to be, and to remedy this we have undertaken to publish for the first time the whole series complete on this site.
+As a result they are less widely known and read than they deserve to be, and to remedy this we have published for the first time the whole series complete on this site.